 In the episode “The Emergency Plan,” Doc helps reunite a doll family (with two moms) and shows them how to make emergency kits after they get separated during an earthquake caused by Dragon-Bot jumping up and down.

 Queers Playing Queers

-The two moms are an interracial relationship, played by out actresses Wanda Sykes and Portia de Rossi.
+The two moms are in an interracial relationship, played by out actresses Wanda Sykes and Portia de Rossi.
 Edie and Thea have two children, Brandon and Gertie.
-And even in animation, the moms give each other the side eye:
+And even in animation, the moms give each other the side-eye: